vmware-tanzu-learning/cf4devs/site/content/domains-and-routing/internal-domains.md

 ### Deploying the proxy

-A simple nginx proxy is provided in the `proxy` directory along with a manifest.
+A simple NGINX proxy is provided in the `proxy` directory along with a manifest.
 The manifest is parameterized and will require a few variables to be passed:

-* `route` -- The route for nginx; use the external domain and hostname we removed from the training app above
+* `route` -- The route for NGINX; use the external domain and hostname we removed from the training app above
 * `proxied_route` -- The internal route for the training app
 * `proxied_port` -- The internal port (default) for the training app